 Any introduction to medieval manuscripts needs to begin with an understanding of how manuscripts were made.
 The complex and multistaged production process bears on both how manuscripts were read and consumed, and how they are described and studied today (called "codicology").
-Here are some websites that will, er, illuminate this process:
+Here are some websites and videos that will, er, illuminate this process:

 - The British Library's Medieval Manuscripts blog has a wonderful rough guide to making a manuscript.